martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 without this extension in order to interoperate with peers that do not implement this specification.

-In TLS 1.3, the `external_session_id` extension MUST be sent in the EncryptedExtensions message.
+In TLS 1.3, an `external_session_id` extension sent by a server MUST be sent in the EncryptedExtensions message.

 This defense is not effective if an attacker can rewrite `tls-id` values in signaling.
 Only the mechanism in `external_id_hash` is able to defend against